Welcome to the Notarial Resource Hub!

 Remote Online Notarization (RON) allows documents to be notarized using audio-visual technology over the Internet.
 The notary and signer communicate via a secure video link, and the notary verifies the signer's identity using electronic methods.
 The notarization is then completed electronically, using digital signatures and electronic seals.

-10. How much does it cost to have a document notarized by remote online notarization (RON)?
+10. How much does it cost to have a document notarized by remote online notarization (RON) or In-Person?

 Basic Notarization Fee: $10 to $25 per document (varies by state).